SrijanBadhya/Debsoc/Running the PES Debsoc.md

 A few pros of being selective:

 - A few PES clubs (like ECell) try to be extremely selective with their members.
-This generates initial hype over being a 'member of ECell.'
+This generates initial hype around being a 'member of ECell.'
 - Fewer members may mean less dilution of spirit allowing you to focus more.
 - It's way easier to deny entry to someone than it is to kick them out later.
 - You want to have people who actually care about debate so that you don't feel the emptiness of none among the 100 members of the group chat responding to your texts.